Know Your Rights: Title IX for LGBTQ+ Families

 Discrimination

 Title IX prohibits school officials from treating you and your family differently based on sexual orientation and gender identity.
+This includes excluding you from sex-separated activities and facilities consistent with your gender identity, such as bathrooms, locker rooms, extracurricular activities, and more.
 It also prevents schools from discriminating against students based on stereotypes of how a specific sex or gender should act.

 Bullying and Harassment